 Manoj writes in his complaint that when he asked the doctors to include administration of the wrong medicine in the discharge summary on December 14, 2016, Dr Supraja told him that they did not know what happened to Niranjay except that he had no pulse when he was brought to casualty.

 “We will only mention it was respiratory arrest in the discharge summary,” she allegedly told him.

 The discharge summary, a copy of which is with TNM, mentions as one of the diagnosis, “respiratory arrest, shock, and secondary sepsis”.

 Manoj was billed for Rs 2,91,000, of which his insurance covered Rs 1,73,000.
 When Manoj said that the hospital should give the insurance amount back as Niranjay needed further treatment, Dr Supraja allegedly accused him of lying and trying to take money from the hospital.

 “On 16/12/2016, Dr Supraja Chandrashekhar gave a cheque of Rs 1,79,000 to me and waived the rest of the remaining amount,” Manoj says in the complaint.

-People Tree Hospital meanwhile has made no mention of the payment issue in their statement and claim that their doctors are the ones being harassed by Manoj and his family: “We only came to know [about the case] recently when they are coming and harassing our doctors and other staff along with some unknown people and with media.”
+People Tree Hospital meanwhile has made no mention of the payment issue in their statement and say that their doctors are the ones being harassed by Manoj and his family.
+“We only came to know [about the case] recently when they are coming and harassing our doctors and other staff along with some unknown people and with media.”